palewire/first-python-notebook/docs/_build_html/_sources/prerequisites/git.rst.txt

 ===

 `Git <http://git-scm.com/>`_ is a version control program for saving the changes you make to files over time.
-This is useful when you're working on your own, but quickly becomes essential with large software projects, especially if you work with other developers.
+It is useful when you're working on your own, but quickly becomes essential with large software projects, especially when you work with others.

-For this class you will need to have git installed and working from your command prompt.
+For this class you will need to have git installed and working from your command-line interface.

 You can verify it's working from your terminal by typing in the follow code and hitting the enter key: